 - complete and update, at least annually, a risk assessment to identify the level of responsibility for children and the level of risk of harm or abuse to children;

 - put into place and update, at least annually, an appropriate risk management strategy to manage the risks identified through the risk assessment required by clause 14(c);

 - provide training and establish a compliance regime to ensure that all related Personnel are aware of, and comply with:

-- if requested, provide Sport Australia with an annual statement of compliance with clause 14 and 15, in such form as may be specified by Sport Australia; and
+- if requested, provide the ASC with an annual statement of compliance with clause 14 and 15, in such form as may be specified by ASC; and

-- notify Sport Australia of any failure to comply with clause 13 or 14;
+- notify ASC of any failure to comply with clause 13 or 14;

-- co-operate with Sport Australia in any review conducted by Sport Australia of the School’s implementation of the National Principles for Child Safe Organisations or compliance with clause 13 or 14; and
+- co-operate with ASC in any review conducted by the ASC of the School’s implementation of the National Principles for Child Safe Organisations or compliance with clause 13 or 14; and

 - promptly take all action necessary to rectify any failure to implement the National Principles for Child Safe Organisations or any other failure to comply with clause 13 or 14.